andrew18ch/Portfolio/README.md

   https://www.youtube.com/watch?v=dXvWMpsA4wQ

 ## Non Player Character Behavior based on interaction (C# Project)
  The goal of my thesis is to develop a human-like intelligent NPC and analyze its behavior regarding its interaction with the environment and other characters.
 In order to achieve that, artificial intelligence algorithms and psychological models will be used.
-It will be developed with Unity in C#.(ongoing)
+It will be developed with Unity in C#.
   #### Gameplay Image
  ![1111](https://user-images.githubusercontent.com/14617188/61522158-775d8500-aa1a-11e9-825c-32ed1c56dee1.PNG)
   #### Gameplay Image